 The openness of the white paper means that the community and other development teams can conduct standardized security audits and functional reproductions based on it, thereby lowering the entry threshold for Bitcoin Layer2.

-The open-sourcing of the Ziren GPU Prover has taken the efficiency and cost control of ZK proof generation to a new height.
-Open-sourcing is not only about technology sharing but also a signal—we hope to encourage more developers to participate in performance optimization and jointly improve the zero-knowledge proof infrastructure for Bitcoin.
+The open-sourcing of Ziren GPU Prover has taken the efficiency and cost control of ZK proof generation to a new height.
+Open-sourcing is not only about technology sharing but also a signal—we hope to encourage more developers to participate in performance optimization and collaboratively improve the zero-knowledge proof infrastructure for Bitcoin.

 Kevin: SafeBox is currently the first product in the market to achieve native BTC yield with "zero risk."

-It can achieve "zero risk" because it 1) relies on the time-lock scripts of the Bitcoin mainnet, allowing users to control their own assets; 2) does not participate in any external re-staking or high-risk strategies, but generates yield based on the endogenous economic cycle of the GOAT network itself.
+It can achieve "zero risk" because it 1) relies on the time-lock script of the Bitcoin mainnet, allowing users to control their own assets; 2) does not participate in any external re-staking or high-risk strategies, but generates yield based on the endogenous economic cycle of the GOAT network itself.

 Kevin: We have always emphasized "real incentives," meaning that what is distributed to users and contributors are real assets, not virtual points or non-redeemable tokens.